walidaun/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

-# Automating the workflow to use Clerke’s carbonate Arab D Rosetta Stone calibration data to provide for a full pore system characterization and model saturations for a typical Arab D complex carbonate reservoir.
+# Geolog used to Automate the characterization workflow using Clerke’s carbonate Arab D Rosetta Stone calibration data to provide for a full pore system characterization and model saturations for a typical Arab D complex carbonate reservoir.

 ![Emerson_Image](Emerson1.png)